sarvnazale/segmentation-problem/README.md

 ![image](badexample.png)

 ## How to run my code
-Required Libraries: numpy, matplotlib, cv2, scikit-learn Additional Libraries: tkinter, os
+Required Libraries: numpy, matplotlib, cv2, scikit-learn.
+Additional Libraries: tkinter, os.
 Run segment.py and choose an input image when prompted to do so.
 The output image is saved under the output folder.

 ## Issues/Next Steps